 Cook 2 cups pasta to Al Denta per package instructions.
-Two cups is half of a 1 pound box.
+Two cups are half of a 1 pound box.

-Chop one stalk of celery and 1/2 medium onion.
-Saute in 1 teaspoon butter over medium-high heat until they are becoming a bit transparent.
-About 5 minutes.
+Chop one rib of celery and 1/2 medium onion.
+Saute in 1 teaspoon butter over medium-high heat until they are becoming a bit transparent—about 5 minutes.

-Mix drained pasta, the sauteed onion, and celery, 1 can cream of celery soup, 1/2 cup milk, 1 cup frozen peas, salt and pepper to taste (I suggest 1/2 teaspoon each), and 2 – 5 oz cans tuna drained.
+Mix drained pasta, the sauteed onion, and celery, 1 can cream of celery soup, 1/2 cup milk, 1 cup frozen peas, salt and pepper to taste (I suggest 1/2 teaspoon each), and two 5 oz cans tuna drained.

-Place 9 by 5 baking dish.
-Mix 1/2 cup panko breadcrumbs, 1/4 cup grated Parmesan cheese and 2 tablespoons melted butter.
+Place 9 by 6 baking dish.
+Mix 1/2 cup panko breadcrumbs, 1/4 cup grated Parmesan cheese, and 2 tablespoons melted butter.

 Spread the topping over the casserole.

 Bake until nicely browned.
 About 30 minutes.
-Remove and allow to set for 5 minutes before serving.
+Remove and allow to sit for 5 minutes before serving.